alebarquin/Lowell-Quant-Club/personal_projects/optimization_algorithms/README.md

-This folder contains an example of how to solve a constrained optimization problem to minimize portfolio volatility.
-It accepts a list of tickers and finds optimal weights whose absolute value sums to 1 and that achieve a target portfolio return.
+This folder contains an example of how to solve a constrained optimization problem involving minimization of portfolio volatility.
+It accepts a list of tickers and attempts to find optimal asset weights whose absolute values sum to 1.
+The solution must also achieve a target portfolio return.
 </br>
 </br>
 Volatility minimization for a 4 asset portfolio: ["SPY", "QQQ", "TLT", "GLD"] -> [7.84040749440165e-7], [0.424004109981917], [0.404640223613066], [0.266118205251890].
 ![image](https://user-images.githubusercontent.com/102199762/212568761-cfc64cd0-1876-4e41-b383-2d7058ad06f0.png)
 </br>
 </br>
 A second script is used to find a portfolio that minimizes the distance to a target returns curve.
-This is used to find a unique combination of assets that can hedge a second target asset.
+This is used to find a unique portfolio that can hedge a second target asset.
 </br>
 </br>
 Custom portfolio optimized to mimic the movements of SPY.